 TRANSLATIONAL RELEVANCE

-The viral-like LINE1 retrotransposon is known to influence tumor cell state and the immune response in a variety of cancer.
-Here, we have used single cell spatial transcriptomic profiling to resolve repeat and coding gene RNA expression in a cohort of hepatocellular carcinoma (HCC).
+The viral-like LINE1 retrotransposon is known to influence tumor cell state and the immune response in a variety of cancers.
+Here, we have used single cell spatial transcriptomic profiling to resolve repeat and coding gene RNA expression in a cohort of hepatocellular carcinoma (HCC) patients.
 LINE-1 RNA expression in HCC tumor cells was correlated with an undifferentiated stem-like cancer state and a disorganized, sparse immune infiltrate.
 Using in situ hybridization on an expanded validation cohort, we noted significantly worsened survival in the LINE-1 high group.
-Altogether, LINE-1 repeat RNA is a tumor intrinsic biomarker of more aggressive features that can be used for risk stratification and a potential biomarker for response to immunotherapies that merits further investigation.
+Altogether, LINE-1 repeat RNA is a tumor-intrinsic biomarker of more aggressive features that can be used for risk stratification and as a potential biomarker for response to immunotherapies that merits further investigation.

 INTRODUCTION